globus/globus-automate-client/docs/source/cli_docs.rst

    or their identity UUID in the form urn:globus:auth:identity:.
 A Globus Group may also be used using the form urn:globus:groups:id:.[repeatable]
--  ``--subscription-id TEXT``: The Id of the Globus Subscription which will be used to make this flow managed.
+-  ``--subscription-id TEXT``: The ID of the Globus Subscription which will manage the Flow.
--  ``--validate / --no-validate``: (EXPERIMENTAL) Perform rudimentary validation of the flow definition. [default: True]
+-  ``--validate / --no-validate``: (EXPERIMENTAL) Perform rudimentary validation of the flow definition. [default: validate]
 -  ``-v, --verbose``: Run with increased verbosity
--  ``-f, --format [json|yaml]``: Output display format. [default: json]
+-  ``-f, --format [json|yaml]``: Output display format. [default:
+   OutputFormat.json]
--  ``--dry-run``: Do a dry run of deploying the flow to test your definition without actually making changes. [default: False]
+-  ``--dry-run``: Do a dry run of deploying the flow to test your definition without actually making changes.
 -  ``--help``: Show this message and exit.

 ``globus-automate flow display``